 In recent years, the notion of clean eating has risen in popularity, thanks to celebrities who are touting its health benefits.
 Clean eating is a lifestyle that centres on eating whole foods (not processed foods), eating as many plant-based foods as possible, and limiting or eliminating foods that contain chemicals.
 If that sounds restrictive, that’s because it is.
 While clean eating doesn’t necessarily advocate eating only fruits and vegetables, it means cutting out refined sugars, processed, refined grains, and products made with hydrogenated oils.

 The concept of clean eating gets a lot of attention these days, and there are several variations of the term.
-Clean eating, however, refers to a nutrition plan that offers an abundance of vegetables, fruits, whole grains, legumes, and lean protein.
+Clean eating, however, refers to a nutrition plan that offers an abundance of vegetables, so things like carrots, turnips and sweet potatoes.
+It also encompasses fruits including various types of kiwis , bananas and grapes.
+Whole grains, legumes, and lean protein make up the rest of this diet and provide key minerals and proteins.
 These foods are unprocessed, unprocessed, or minimally processed, and they provide vitamins, minerals, and fiber.
 The clean eating diet also emphasizes minimizing processed sugars, refined grains, and saturated fats.

 If you’re looking to shed a few pounds, you may have already heard a lot about clean eating.
 Clean eating, also known as real food, is the belief that the best way to lose weight, maintain a healthy weight, and stay healthy is to eat whole foods with minimal processing and preservatives.
 A low sugar diet, for example, is clean eating, as are many vegan diets.